There is an age-old debate surrounding the idea of washing fresh eggs, and there are really two ways of looking at it.

 First, it’s crucial never to wash your eggs in cold water…ever.

-When an egg is submerged in cold water, and the insides are warmer than the water, the pores are then open and pull bacteria in from the outside.
+When an egg is submerged in cold water, and the insides are warmer than the water, the pores open and pull bacteria in from the outside.
 So, now that the bloom is gone, the bacteria can easily pass into the portion of the egg you plan to consume.

 Using Water to Clean Your Fresh Eggs